East Marton is a Village in the county of North Yorkshire.

 East Marton postcode: BD23 3LP

-There are a several good caves in the East Marton area like Great Douk Cave, White Scar Cave, Yordas Cave, Gaping Gill, Janet's Cave, Horseshoe Cave, and Jubilee Cave.
+The area around East Marton boasts some of the best caves including Great Douk Cave, Yordas Cave, Gaping Gill, White Scar Cave, Janet's Cave, Horseshoe Cave, and Jubilee Cave.

 The area around East Marton boasts some of the best limestone pavements including Southerscales, Malham Cove, and Warrendale Knotts Limestone Pavement.

-Don't miss York Minster, Marton House, Norton Tower (ruin), Church of St Peter - Rylstone, Culloden Tower, and Beggar’s Bridge's historic buildings if visiting the area around East Marton.
+Don't miss York Minster, Culloden Tower, Marton House, Norton Tower (ruin), Church of St Peter - Rylstone, and Beggar’s Bridge's historic buildings if visiting the area around East Marton.

-The area around East Marton features a number of interesting geological features including Malham Cove, Grassington Lead Mines, and Brimham Rocks.
+The area around East Marton features a number of interesting castles including Skipton Castle, Richmond Castle, and Bolton Castle.

-Don't miss Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden's parks if visiting the area around East Marton.
+Don't miss Brimham Rocks's country parks if visiting the area around East Marton.

-There are a several good gardens in the area around East Marton like Fountains Abbey and Studley Royal Water Garden.
+There are a several good parks in the East Marton area like Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden.

 East Marton History